kernelcrash/electron-rom-emulator/README.md

    &FC0F   - rom slot 15
 ```

-- Their are analog ports that operate like the Plus 1 joystick ports.
+- There are analog ports that operate like the Plus 1 joystick ports.
 They possibly operate
 a little differently:
 ```
    PA2 - Analog channel 1
-   PA3 - Analog channel 1
+   PA3 - Analog channel 2
-   PA4 - Analog channel 1
+   PA4 - Analog channel 3
-   PA5 - Analog channel 1
+   PA5 - Analog channel 4

    PC2 - Fire button (bit 4 when you read &FC72)
    PC3 - Fire buton 2 (bit 5 when you read &FC72)